 What about eScript transcripts?
-Often, they do not contain an actual signature of the high school principal, counselor or registrar. eScript transcripts are official, provided they contain all the relevant graduation information, are transmitted from a secured Network Member site, and include a statement of authenticity.
+Often, they do not contain an actual signature of the high school principal, counselor or registrar. eScript transcripts are official, provided they contain all the relevant graduation information, are transmitted from a secured network member site, and include a statement of authenticity.

 What should an official high school transcript look like?
-Since there is much variation between high schools, it's impossible to have a one-size fits all approach to what form an official high school transcript will take.
-However, a high school transcript will meet the requirements for audit purposes if it meets all of the following criteria: (1) contains either a seal, a signature, or both, demonstrating it was issued by the high school; (2) contains all the necessary graduation information on the student; and (3) is in the usual form provided by the individual high school.
-In some cases, the official transcripts provided by the high school are, in and of themselves, copies.
-If that's the case, simply make sure they meet criteria 1 and 2, above.
-Please note, however, that a faxed high school transcript would not be considered official for audit purposes.
+Since there is much variation between high schools, it is impossible to have a one-size fits all approach to what form an official high school transcript will take.
+Official High School Transcripts should: contains an authenticated school official's signature demonstrating the transcript was officially issued by the high school and the transcript may bear an official school seal; contain all the necessary graduation information on the student secondary enrollment (courses, terms, and corresponding years of enrollment); be presented in the usual form provided by the individual high school; and in some cases, the official transcripts provided by the high school are, in and of themselves, copies.
+If that is the case, the documents must meet the criteria above.
+Please note that faxed transcripts are not considered official for pay purposes.